You are browsing unreleased documentation. See the latest documentation here.

 environment.

-Kong Gateway supports AU, EU, and US geographic regions.
+Kong Gateway supports AU, EU, IN, ME, and US geographic regions.

 To target a specific geo, set konnect-addr